 The meager salary he received for preaching to an often disinterested flock also chafed.
 So, Charlie looked around for a side gig to earn some extra money.
 He decided to become a Bible salesman, peddling a Chinese translation of the good book to the converted and the curious.
 But he quickly realized that his product, which was printed on the best paper and bound in fine leather, was far too expensive for most of his potential customers.
 Surely, he reasoned, it would be better for both his faith and his pocketbook to get more Bibles into the hands of ordinary Chinese, even if it meant scrimping a bit on quality.

-Not only was he soon making more money from selling Bibles than from preaching, but he was finally getting fed-up with the double standard that had always marked his interactions with missionary communities; even now, he was still treated “more like a servant than a colleague,” was required to stand when giving a report to the missionary council while all of his foreign-born peers sat.
-So, he told the missionaries that he was through with preaching for them and moved back to Shanghai permanently.
+Not only was he soon making more money from selling Bibles than from preaching, but he was finally getting fed-up with the double standard that had always marked his interactions with missionary communities; even now, he was still treated “more like a servant than a colleague,” as he wrote in a letter, was required to stand when giving a report to the missionary council while all of his foreign-born peers sat.
+He told the missionaries that he was through with preaching for them and moved back to Shanghai permanently.
 He found the Westerners in the amoral world of Shanghai business, where money was the only arbiter, to be ironically more willing to accept him on equal terms.
-Those infamous Shanghai park signs that read “No dogs or Chinese” turned out to apply only to a certain kind of Chinese; the social divide in Shanghai was more a question of wealth than of race.
+Those infamous park signs that read “No dogs or Chinese” turned out to apply only to a certain kind of Chinese; the social divide in Shanghai was more a question of wealth than of race.
 As a budding man of means, Charlie found that he could go where he wished.

 While Charlie was thus making a name for himself in the world, his wife Kwei-twang was having children.
 The couple’s first daughter was born in 1888, and was named Ai-ling (“Pleasant Mood”).
 She was followed by a second daughter, Ching-ling (“Happy Mood”), in 1892.
 The first son, Tse-vung (“Hardworking Son”), came in 1894, followed by a third daughter, Mei-ling (“Beautiful Mood”), in 1897.
-Two more sons would join the flock in later years, but, in contrast to their older siblings, they would play little role in China’s history.
+Two more sons would join the flock in later years, but they would play little role in China’s history in comparison with their siblings.
 The three Soong sisters in particular have gone down in Chinese folklore in the parlance of a fairy tale: “Once upon a time, there were three sisters.
 One loved money, one loved power, and one loved China.”
 As we see their story develop, we will slowly begin to divine which was which.
 For now, though, we return to Charlie.

 Charlie had never been notably political prior to coming into his own as a businessman.
 Now, though, witnessing the backwardness of the Qing dynasty and contrasting it with his experiences in the United States, he was changing.
 In 1894, he forged a friendship which gave a fresh purpose to his life.

-The name of Sun Yat-sen is completely unknown to the average Westerner today, but in the historical orthodoxy of present-day China he is a man of almost mythological importance, arguably second in honor only to Mao Zedong.
-For, while Chairman Mao is the Father of the Revolution, Sun is the Forerunner of the Revolution.
-Remarkably, he is held in equally high regard in the breakaway Chinese republic of Taiwan; the two governments can agree on little, but they can agree on their respect for Sun Yat-sen. Some Western historians say that this is indicative of the universality of the philosophy he preached; others say it is more a tribute to his fuzzy-headedness.
+The name of Sun Yat-sen tends to ring few bells in the memories of Westerners today, but in the historical orthodoxy of present-day China he is a man of almost mythological importance, arguably second in honor only to Mao Zedong; while Chairman Mao is the Father of the Revolution, Sun is the Forerunner of the Revolution.
+Remarkably, he is held in equally high regard in the breakaway Chinese republic of Taiwan; the two governments can agree on little, but they can agree on their respect for Sun Yat-sen. Some Western historians say that this is indicative of the universality of the philosophy he preached.
+Others say it is more a tribute to his fuzzy-headedness.